Loading NuWatt Energy...

 Portsmouth's tourism economy means peak electricity demand in summer when solar production is highest.
 Self-consumption rates can be higher than inland cities, especially for homes running AC during tourist season.
 This maximizes the value of each kWh produced.

-Higher per-watt cost offset by property tax savings and excellent coastal sun exposure.
+Higher per-watt cost offset by Unitil's higher rate, property tax savings, and excellent coastal sun exposure.

-Why faster payback despite higher cost: Portsmouth has a faster payback (~8.8 years) than Manchester (~9.3 years) despite costing more per watt.
-The reason: Portsmouth's higher property values generate larger property tax exemption savings, and coastal locations have excellent sun exposure with minimal tree obstruction near the water.
+Why faster payback despite higher cost: Portsmouth has a faster payback (~8.6 years) than Manchester (~9.3 years) despite costing more per watt.
+The reason: Unitil's higher rate ($0.26/kWh vs $0.25) generates stronger NEM credits, Portsmouth's higher property values generate larger property tax exemption savings, and coastal locations have excellent sun exposure with minimal tree obstruction near the water.

 Submit plans to the Portsmouth Building Department.
 Standard residential solar permits include structural (with wind load calcs for coastal) and electrical drawings.
 Processing: 1-2 weeks.